Robertof/nixos-docker-sd-image-builder/README.md

   ];
   ```

-_Protip: if you're building for a Raspberry Pi 4 and don't need ZFS, enable
-`DISABLE_ZFS_IN_INSTALLER` in [`docker/docker-compose.yml`](docker/docker-compose.yml) to speed
-up the build.
-Please note that if you have already executed `run.sh` once, you need to rebuild
-the images after changing this flag using `./run.sh up --build`._

 <details>
   <summary>If you don't want to setup QEMU and/or `binfmt_misc` on the host system...</summary>
   The run script will automatically detect if you're already running on AArch64 and avoid setting